joachinhimself/Predictive-Analysis-On-WikiHow-Dataset/README.md

 - In contrast, the **Decision Tree Regressor**, **Random Forest Classifier**, **XGBoost Classifier**, and **Gradient Boosting** models exhibited outstanding predictive capabilities, achieving perfect accuracy and error metrics.

 **Prediction Success**:
 - The classification models demonstrated a successful prediction capability, particularly in binary classification tasks, as evidenced by their high accuracy, precision, and recall.
-However, the perfect scores across multiple models indicate a potential overfitting issue, warranting further validation on unseen datasets to confirm generalization.
+However, the perfect scores across multiple models indicate a potential overfitting issue, warranting further validation.

 ### Recommendations
 - **Validation on Unseen Data**: It’s crucial to test these models on a separate validation dataset to assess their generalization capabilities.